arminstraube/example/_posts/2024-02-21-first_post.md

 ---
-title: "THe first entry to the website"
+title: "The first entry to the website"
 date: 2024-02-21
 ---